 - The Labor Force Participation Rate in the United States remained unchanged at 62.70 percent in July 2024.

-- The unemployment rate in the United States increased to 4.3% in July 2024 from 4.1% in June 2024, while the unemployment rate in Pennsylvania decreased to 4.0% in July 2024.
+- The unemployment rate in the United States increased to 4.3% in July 2024 from 4.1% in June 2024, In contrast, Pennsylvania’s unemployment rate remained steady at 3.4% in July 2024.

 - In July 2024, information security analysts saw a 35% growth, making it the fastest-growing occupation.